German authorities have officially recognised Twitch as a 'radio service offering' and streamers will now require licenses.

 It's probably only a matter of time before streamers and YouTubers come under heavier scrutiny on our shores.

-British esports journalist and host Richard Lewis took a closer look at what's happening with German streamers in this video:
+British esports journalist and host Richard Lewis (who has previously investigated the influence of gambling on video games) took a closer look at what's happening with German streamers in this video: